Skip to main content

 What is a Foreign Country of Concern?

 The CHIPS and Science Act of 2022 identifies China, North Korea, Russia, and Iran as countries of concern for foreign interactions.
-There are other countries considered high risk countries (embargoed, sanctioned, prohibited).
-You should disclose any international travel to a foreign country of concern.
+For example, you should disclose any international travel to a foreign country of concern.

 What are examples of substantive interactions?